merkle-open/NitroNetSitecore/docs/samples.md

 }
 ```

-For direct values like `title` there needs to be property, for the `footer-link-list` component not.
+For direct values like `title` there needs to be a property, for the `footer-link-list` component not.

 ### Use of Sitecore edit frames

 An important feature when developing with Sitecore is the use of edit frames for the Experience Editor.
 The following example shows you how you can achieve this when using *handlebars* and *NitroNet.Sitecore*.

 #### 1.)
 Create a view model